PLEASE MAKE SURE NOT TO MISS OUR NEWSLETTERS –

 I still have a question not answered here…

-Please CONTACT US from the home menu and we’ll reply to you as soon as possible.
+Please CONTACT US any of the Team from About the Team and we’ll reply to you as soon as possible.

 Please remember!
 The UK Meet started as a relaxed, informal event, exclusively for fans and supporters of GLBTQ fiction.
 Even as it’s grown over the years and now involves more formal organisation, its central aim is still to bring benefit and enjoyment to everyone who attends.